syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 PdfDocument doc = new PdfDocument();

-//Add a page to the document

-PdfPage page = doc.Pages.Add();

-//Create PDF graphics for the page

-PdfGraphics graphics = page.Graphics;
+//Set page margins

+doc.PageSettings.Margins.All = 0;

 //Load the multi frame TIFF image from the disk